Croton River watershed: Definition

 The Croton River (/ˈkroʊtən/ KROH-tən) is a river in southern New York with three principal tributaries: the West Branch, Middle Branch, and East Branch.
 Their waters, all part of the City water supply system, join downstream from the Croton Falls Reservoir.
 Together, their waters and the reservoirs linked to them represent the northern half of the New York City water system's Croton Watershed.

 Shortly after the confluence of the three Croton River branches the Croton River proper, along with its tributary, the Muscoot River, flow into the Muscoot Reservoir, after which it empties into the New Croton Reservoir, which feeds the New Croton Aqueduct supplying water to New York City via the Jerome Park Reservoir in the Bronx.
-Excess water leaves the spillway at the New Croton Dam and empties into the Hudson River at Croton-on-Hudson, New York at Croton Point, about 30 mi north of New York City.
+Excess water leaves the spillway at the New Croton Dam and empties into the Hudson River at Croton Point, at Croton-on-Hudson, New York, about 30 mi north of New York City.